Karimi-Lab/inucs/README.md

     * `<interacts>`: a file containing interaction pairs produced by the [Pairtools](https://pairtools.readthedocs.io/en/latest/) program

   * Output

     * `<working_dir>`: a folder containing all the intermediary and cached files.
 These include the resulting matrices with nucleosome-nucleosome interaction counts.
-Specifying the `<working_dir>` is optional, and if missing, the program will auto-generate a name based on the name of the interactions input file, `<interacts>`.
+The `<working_dir>` location may be specified using the optional arguments `-d` or ` --dir`, and if it is unspecified, the program will auto-generate a name based on the name of the interactions input file, `<interacts>`.

+  * Optional Arguments:
+    * `-n <distance>` or `--norm <distance>`
+      The normalized value for each nucleosome pair (NP) is calculated as the observed interaction count for that NP divided by the expected count.
+The expected count for an NP is the average of interaction count between nucleosome pairs whose distance is within the NP's average distance +/- a given `<distance>`.
+The default value for the parameter `<distance>` is 200.
+    * `-N` or `--no-nucs`
+      Avoid saving extra columns for the two interacting nucleosomes (`chrom1 start1 end1 chrom2 start2 end2`) in the generated nucleosome-nucleosome interaction matrices.
+Instead, it will count on `nuc_id1` and `nuc_id2` (which are generated automatically) to identify nucleosomes.
+This option reduces the size of the produced matrix files, which can improve efficiency in memory and storage usage and speed.
+    * `-C` or `--no-cache`
+      While computing the nucleosome-nucleosome interaction matrices, using the `prepare` command, there are many intermediate files that are stored in the `<working_dir>/cache` subdirectory and can optionally be removed at the end.
+Keeping these intermediate files can speed up the subsequent executions of the `prepare` command (for example with different `--norm` parameters).
+The cache files might also prove useful for some downstream analysis by the users.
+However, keeping cache files increases the amount of disk space requirements significantly.
+The option `--no-cache` instructs the `prepare` command to remove the cache files as soon as the matrix files are generated.
+The cache files are not needed for the subsequent executions of the `plot` command and can be deleted manually if desired.
+    * `-z` or `--zip`
-      If the optional `-z` flag is used, the intermediary files in the `<working_dir>` will be compressed using the `gzip` format.
+      Compress the intermediary files in the `<working_dir>` which will be compressed using the `gzip` format.
 Please note that while this option helps to save space, it can slow down the program noticeably.
+    * `--refresh`

-      If the optional `--refresh` flag is used, it starts from scratch and recreates the intermediary files.
+      It starts from scratch and recreates the intermediary files.
+Note that refreshing may take a long time to complete, depending on the size of the input data and your hardware specifications.